mnieber/gen/README.md

 - the code generator turns these nouns and verbs into a directed graph of resources.
 For every resource, code is generated by rendering text templates that have access to the information in that resource.

-- the result is treated as a skeleton example project that serves as the starting point for the real project.
+- the result is treated as a shadow project that serves as the starting point for the real project.
-  Changes in the skeleton can be copied to the real project using a diff/merge tool such as Meld.
-This way, the spec, the skeleton and the real project evolve side by side.
-More importantly, it means that the skeleton project does not have to be perfect, it only has to be useful.
+  Changes in the shadow can be copied to the real project using a diff/merge tool such as Meld.
+This way, the spec, the shadow and the real project evolve side by side.
+More importantly, it means that the shadow project does not have to be perfect, it only has to be useful.

 - Moonleap is intended to be customized.
 A developer can introduce their own set of nouns and verbs, and add rules and